Structure Twenty-Seven

 Stone-clad interior

-Schematic of Structure Twenty-Seven's interior based on evidence revealed so far.
+Schematic of Structure Twenty-Seven's interior based on evidence revealed.

-Schematic of Structure Twenty-Seven’s interior based on evidence revealed so far.
+Schematic of Structure Twenty-Seven’s interior based on evidence revealed.

 From its first appearance there was no doubt that Twenty-Seven was beautifully built.
 The exquisite masonry of its external walls was enhanced in places by peck-dressing and great care (and effort) had gone into its interior.